 1. Sudden shutdown: This is one of the most glaring and common signs of CPU overheating.
-If you are working on MS word/excel documents or other files that weren’t saved, this could result in the loss of data.
+If you are working on MS word/excel documents or other files that you didn’t save, this could result in the loss of data.
 Shutdowns due to CPU overheating occur without any warning.

 2. Slow functioning of the system: If you notice that your system is slower than usual, this is another sign of CPU overheating.
 When the CPU is overheated, the motherboard temperature sensor sends signals to the hard drive and processor to slow down their frequency and speed.
 This is also known as throttling, which is an in-built mechanism to prevent a CPU from overheating.

-3. CPU operating frequency is less than normal: Depending on what processor you have, there would be a maximum and base operating frequency.
+3. CPU operating frequency is less than usual: There would be a maximum and base operating frequency depending on what processor you have.
 To check your CPU operating speed on Windows 10, follow these steps: